sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 type         |
 -------------|------
-description  | Type of prompt to display.
-To configure a window of prompts, include a `type: section` attribute followed by a [title][12].
-Within each window of prompts, use `type: question` attributes to collect user responses and `type: markdown` attributes to provide user instructions.
-Each `type: section` attribute you add corresponds to one window of prompts; if you need more than one window of prompts, add another `type: section` attribute. required     | false type         | example      | {{< code yml >}}
+description  | Type of prompt to display.<br><br>To configure a window of prompts, include a `type: section` attribute followed by a [title][12].
+Within each window of prompts, use `type: question` attributes to collect user responses and `type: markdown` attributes to provide user instructions.<br><br>Each `type: section` attribute you add corresponds to one window of prompts; if you need more than one window of prompts, add another `type: section` attribute. required     | false type         | String example      | {{< code yml >}}
 type: section
 {{< /code >}}